York, Newcastle and Berwick Railway: Legacy

-Today's East Coast Main Line is an electric high-speed railway that between York and Berwick follows, for the most part, the original route of the York, Newcastle & Berwick Railway.
+Today's East Coast Main Line is an electric high-speed railway that between York and Berwick follows, for the most part, the original route of the York, Newcastle and Berwick Railway.
 Between York and Northallerton there are a pair of fast lines with a speed limit of 125 mph and a pair of slow lines that are limited to 70–90 mph.
 Passenger services over the former Leeds Northern Railway line through Harrogate to Northallerton were withdrawn in 1967, but the line north to Stockton remains.
 The branch to Boroughbridge, extended to in 1875, closed to passengers in 1950 and completely in 1964 when the goods service was withdrawn.
 Services to Malton terminated at from 1931, and services were withdrawn completely in 1953.
 The Bedale branch, extended to in 1856 and to in 1878, closed to passengers in 1954 and completely in 1964.
 Only Northallerton and Thirsk stations remain open between York and Darlington, Eryholme having closed in 1911 and the rest in 1958, except for Croft Spa that was served by Richmond branch trains until this closed in 1969.